Fraud Blocker

 • Reduced emotional overwhelm

-• Effective for people who struggle with talking about trauma
+• Helpful for people who find it hard to talk about trauma

 This makes EMDR suitable for clients who feel stuck in trauma without having to revisit every memory verbally.